From MYTS Head Tutor, Phillip Konchar

-Learn about the extremely wide range of financial markets, both domestic and foreign, that is open to spread bettors, including stocks and stock indices, commodities, interest rates, and foreign currency exchange (forex).
+Learn about the extremely wide range of financial markets, both domestic and foreign, that are open to spread bettors, including stocks and stock indices, commodities, interest rates, and foreign currency exchange (forex).

 “One of the primary advantages that spread betting offers individual retail investors is the ability to make money trading a wide range of financial markets…you can spread bet markets such as foreign stock exchanges, commodities, and bonds, all from the convenience of a single trading account.”

-This chapter takes you through the different types of spread bets and different types of orders that you can use in spread betting.
+This chapter takes you through the different types of spread bets and orders that you can use in spread betting.

-“…a traditional, fixed odds horse racing bet is a bet on which horse will win the race, while a spread bet can be on something like the number of lengths the winning horse bests the second-place horse by.”
+“A traditional, fixed odds horse racing bet is a bet on which horse will win the race, while a spread bet can be on something like the number of lengths the winning horse beats the second-place horse by.”

-As a legitimate financial enterprise, spread betting is supervised and regulated by the government.
-Here you’ll find the important information on what authority regulates spread betting and what financial protections spread bettors are offered.
+Spread betting is supervised and regulated by the government.
+Here you’ll find the important information on which authority regulates spread betting and what financial protections spread bettors are offered.